Recently updated on April 21st, 2026 at 12:16 pm

 You may request:

-• Updated criminal history report
+• Updated criminal history report (to verify the restriction)

-• Confirmation from GCIC or processing agency
+• Confirmation from the Georgia Crime Information Center or the processing agency

 Row wavy Shape Decorative svg added to bottom